On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Local branches and relative -angular symmetry property

-\begin{proof} The above change of coordinate $z\mapsto\wt z$ sends the fixed point $\zeta(u)$ of the involution $\sigma_u$ to 1, and $\wt z(\alpha(u)),\wt z(\omega(u))\to\infty$, as $u\to0$, by (iii).
-Therefore, the involution $\sigma_u$ written in the coordinate $\wt z$ fixes 1 and permutes two distinct points converging to infinity.
-Its derivative at the fixed point 1 equals -1, since the involution is nontrivial.
+\begin{proof} The above change of coordinate $z\mapsto\wt z$ sends the fixed point $\zeta(u)$ of the involution $\sigma_u$ to 1, and $\wt z(\alpha(u)),\wt z(\omega(u))\to\infty$, as $u\to0$, since $\alpha(u),\omega(u)=o(\zeta(u))$.
+Therefore, the involution $\sigma_u$ written in the coordinate $\wt z$ fixes 1 and permutes two points converging to infinity.
+Its derivative at the fixed point 1 equals to -1, since the involution is nontrivial.
 Therefore, it converges to the unique non-trivial involution fixing 1 and $\infty$: the central symmetry with respect to 1.
 Statement (a) is proved.
 Statement (a) immediately implies statement (b).
 The proposition is proved. \end{proof}

 \mcd{\mathcal D}